Skip to main content

 Committing changes

-• Manual — open the GitHub panel, write a commit message, and click Commit
+• Manual commit — open the GitHub panel in the editor, write a commit message, and click Commit

 Branch management